sajeell/sajeell/README.md

 ## A LITTLE BIT ABOUT ME
 My name is Sajeel Ahmad, and I live in Pakistan, GMT+05 Time Zone.
-I believe in ***slow but reliable approach towards learning***
+I believe in ***slow but consistent approach towards learning***

 **Languages**
 1. JavaScript (/TypeScript)